rhoot/bgfx-rs/README.md

 bgfx-rs
 =======

-Rust wrapper around [bgfx][bgfx], providing a clean safe API for rust applications.
+Rust wrapper around [bgfx], providing a clean, safe API for rust applications.

+*Please read the [crate documentation][docs] for build requirements and crate limitations before using.*

 Documentation
 -------------